 People for Education is partnering with leading Ontario researchers to highlight emerging research.
 Find out more.

-Our featured researcher
+Our featured researchers

-Professor Dion is happy to answer your questions about:
+Maria Yau and Robert S. Brown are happy to answer your questions about:

 - Why it’s important for school boards to collect demographic data?

 - Can this research be used to help advocate for particular children?

 - Are there programs from Toronto’s Model Schools for Inner Cities that might make a difference in other schools?